Sousastep/SousaFX-docs/docs/content/main.rst

 Closing this window quits SousaFX.

-.. important:: Click the power button on the bottom-right of SousaFX to quit more gracefully.
-SousaFX saves some settings on shutdown, but this sometimes fails when closing the SousaFX window or quitting Max.
+.. important:: Click the sunset icon on the bottom-right of SousaFX to quit more gracefully.
+SousaFX saves some settings on shutdown.

+Click the Color Select icon to adjust the main window's background color.

 .. image:: media/bgcolor.png
    :align: center